deltasiege/godot-rapier-3d/CONTRIBUTING.md

 - Follow [semver](https://semver.org/) when releasing new versions
 - If functionality doesn't need to directly interact with Rapier and doesn't need to be optimized, prefer writing it in GDScript
+- Any mutations to the Rapier pipeline need to be fed through the action queue in order to ensure determinism

 ## Development quickstart